akanainc/automation/README.md

     pm.admin.password=
     # If Basic Auth has been disabled for the configjob, set configjob.secured to false
     pm.admin.basicauth=
+    # Required when ND needs to invoke CM provided APIs.
+Provide CM address only if CM is not deployed with PM.
+    cm.address=
+    cm.admin.user=
+    cm.admin.password=
     # Register ND to PM
     register.nd=true
     # all required listeners to be created for nd.
 This is a comma seperated field that consistes of at least 1 entries 'listener_name:hostname:port:protocol:idleTimeout:poolMax:poolMin:bind:alias'.
     # if ND is secured, automation needs to add an endpoint to the listener.
 The automation will use the 'container.secure.keystore' to search from the proper certificate for each listener
     nd.listener=
+    # Used to set the location for this container that is being created
+    nd.location=
     # org needs to be a valid uddi key (Change if container needs to be in a different organization)
     # Change if ND is required to be under a different organization
     org=uddi:soa.com:registryorganization